 The health of Dr Allan had never been robust.
 As a teenager he contracted rheumatic fever and this left him with a permanently damaged heart that impacted upon his health.
 He was not always a well man and, after he left Christmas Island in 1921, nearly died several months later from double pneumonia and pleurisy.
 He did recover, but just over five years later, in 1926, died in Hong Kong.

 The year after his death, “D.F” (who I believe may have been a fellow doctor) arranged to privately publish a memoir of Dr Allan’s life.
 He did not want his friend to be forgotten and the memoir is a touching tribute.
 It includes letters that Dr Allan had written and most fortunately many of these detail his every day life and observations whilst he was on Christmas Island.
-These would have to be one of the best first hand accounts (albeit from a European perspective) of life in those early days on the Island.
-Of course, he was a man of his time and there are a few things he writes of that gives one pause for thought in this modern day.
-However, he was foremost a healer, a reliever of suffering and had a genuine affection for the Chinese labourers at a time when they could not have expected such a thing from their European masters.
+These would have to be one of the best first hand accounts (from a European perspective) of life in those early days on the Island.
+Of course, he was a man of his time and he uses words of the period which may not be considered appropriate today.
+However, he was foremost a healer, a reliever of suffering and had a genuine affection for the Chinese coolies at a time when they could not have expected such a thing from either their European masters or their own labour supply contractor.

 Dr Allan’s story has almost faded away because it is hidden in what would otherwise be an obscure and rare, privately published book.

-However, I find myself in the fortunate position of owning an original copy of that 1927 memoir.
+However, I find myself in the fortunate position of owning two original copies of that 1927 memoir.
 Therefore, I am very happy to be able to share Dr Allan’s Christmas Island experiences, in the form of his letters, as follows.
 The blue text is a narration by “D.F.” providing a link between the letters.
 Text in [ ] brackets are my own explanatory words.

 … When I last wrote I was just getting into Singapore.
 I was sorry to leave the Marmorashe – she was a very steady boat and we had a cheery time on board, and an excellent four at Bridge!
 It was almost twilight when we dropped anchor and a steam launch came off from Boustead’s with a very decent chap called Blair on board. … I learned from him that I would have to proceed early next morning to Christmas Island on board the Islander, the Company’s boat.